receptron/graphai/docs/Tutorial.md

 ## Hello World

-GraphAI (https://github.com/receptron/graphai) is an open source project, which allows non-programers to build AI applications by describing data flows in declarative language, GraphAI.
+GraphAI (https://github.com/receptron/graphai) is an open source project, which allows non-programers to build AI applications by describing data flows in a declarative language, GraphAI.

 Here is the "Hello World" of GraphAI.

 ```YAML
 version: 0.3